a. Statutory Grievance Process

 Within fifteen (15) working days of having received notice from the faculty member that the grievance is being taken to level two, the Dean shall submit a written report concerning the disposition of the grievance at level one to the Provost.
 Within fifteen (15) working days of receipt of the report from the Dean, the Provost shall render a decision in writing.
 Copies of the Provost’s decision shall be provided to the faculty member and the Dean.
 In no case shall informal discussion or attempts at informal resolution of the grievance be precluded at level two.

-Level Three: If not satisfied with the resolution at the Vice President’s level, then the faculty member should forward to the President a copy of the grievance, along with the response of the Provost, and supporting documents.
+Level Three: If not satisfied with the resolution at the Provost’s level, then the faculty member should forward to the President a copy of the grievance, along with the response of the Provost, and supporting documents.

 In reaching a decision, the President may hold a meeting of the concerned parties and/or may refer the issue to an appropriate committee for its recommendation.
 The President shall notify the grievant of the decision within fifteen (15) working days of receipt of the recommendation of the committee, or of the receipt of the appeal at level three, whichever is longer.

-If the aggrieved faculty member is a department chair, then the appeal would be initiated at level two.
+If the aggrieved faculty member is a Department Chair/School Director, then the appeal would be initiated at level two.